bbhunter/maskcat/README.md

 ### How Does Mutation Work?

-- Mutation takes input from STDIN then tokenizes it based on the parameter provided by length.
-Tokens are then checked for length against the provided parameter and valid values are added to an array.
-This array is then used in the substitution mode to create new candidates.
-The results from the process are nondeterministic.
+- Mutation takes input from `stdin` then tokenizes it based on the length and valid values are added to an array.
+- The array is then used in substitution mode to create new candidates.
+- The results from the process are nondeterministic.

 ```
 $ head -n 5 w.tmp | shuf | maskcat mutate 6 | sort -u